20 May Gastric Bypass Cost

 What does Roux-en-Y Cost After Insurance (Out of Pocket)

 The biggest cost of surgery occurs after the surgery itself, for patients that do not stick to their new diet and lifestyle.
 Gastric bypass surgery involves commitment on behalf of the patient.
 You will lose weight immediately after surgery based on the anatomical changes you undergo during surgery.
 In order to achieve lasting weight loss, you will need to make changes to your lifestyle.
-We go over all of this with you before, during, and after the surgical process so you will be well equipped for post-op life.
-The main costs we see from patients after surgery has to do directly with how much they have committed to the lifestyle changes necessary for their success.
+We go over all of this with you before, during, and after the surgical process so you are ready for post-op life.
+The main costs we see from patients after surgery have to do directly with how much they have committed to the lifestyle changes necessary for their success.